picture of Anna Marie Magagna-Hyde

 /people/profile

 Anna Marie Magagna-Hyde, a distinguished member of Marywood University's Class of 1950, left an indelible mark on the world of illustration before her passing in 2022.
-A graduate with a BA in Fine Arts, Magagna’'s artistic journey led her to become a celebrated illustrator whose work graced the pages of prestigious publications, including The New Yorker.
+A graduate with a BA in Fine Arts, Magagna’s artistic journey led her to become a celebrated illustrator whose work graced the pages of prestigious publications, including The New Yorker.

 Her career took off in the vibrant 1960s, a decade characterized by transformative trends in fashion and culture.
 Magagna was at the forefront of this movement, capturing the essence of the Mod style that defined New York City's fashion scene.
 Her art studio became a hub for the latest models, embodying the energetic spirit of the era.
 As the exclusive artist for Henri Bendel, one of NYC's top fashion retailers, Magagna played a pivotal role in revolutionizing the store's aesthetic from classic elegance to a savvy, edgy appeal.

 In recognition of her remarkable contributions, Magagna's artwork has been featured in significant exhibitions, including the Museum of the City of New York’s exhibit titled Mod, which opened on November 22, 2017.
 Her illustrations, including those inspired by notable designers like Stephen Burrows and Sonia Rykiel, were also part of the museum's permanent collection, New York City at Its Core.
-Her work received additional accolades when the Library of Congress acquired pieces for their book on women illustrators, titled Drawn to Purpose, set to publish in Spring 2018.
+Her work received additional accolades when the Library of Congress acquired pieces for their book on women illustrators, titled Drawn to Purpose, published in Spring 2018.

 Beyond her celebrated fashion illustrations, Magagna's versatility shone through her work as a book illustrator, contributing to titles by authors such as Pearl S. Buck.
 Her artistry has been displayed in prestigious venues, including the National Gallery of Art in Washington, D.C., and the New York Historical Society.